pachecodt/CovidChatbot/README.md

 ### Run

-If you've change the model.
+If you have change the model.
 Before runing your Chat.py, first, train the model.
-You can train it whenever you want after updating intent file.
+You can train it whenever you want after updating intent.json file.

+Train:
 >```
 >python train_chatbot.py
 >```